 Dr. Peter B. Bach

 Dr. Bach completed his undergraduate studies at Harvard University and his medical studies at the University of Minnesota and the University of Chicago Harris School.
 He completed a residency in internal medicine at Johns Hopkins University followed by a fellowship in pulmonary and critical care medicine at the University of Chicago and Johns Hopkins.
 While at the University of Chicago, he was a Robert Wood Johnson Foundation Clinical Scholar.
-Dr. Bach has been a faculty member of Memorial Sloan Kettering’s Department of Epidemiology and Biostatistics since 1998, and a Senior Scholar at the International Agency for Research on Cancer since 2008.
+Dr. Bach has been a faculty member in MSK’s Department of Epidemiology and Biostatistics since 1998 and a Senior Scholar at the International Agency for Research on Cancer since 2008.

 Prior to joining MSKCC, Ms. Kaltenboeck spent 10 years consulting on health economics and outcomes research, as well as pricing and market access for pharmaceutical and diagnostic products.
 An alumna of both Analysis Group and IMS Consulting Group, the scope of her work spans the US, EU5, and emerging economies.
 She has published numerous articles in peer-reviewed scientific and policy journals.

-Ms. Kaltenboeck holds Bachelor’s and Master’s degrees in economics from Tufts University.
+Ms. Kaltenboeck holds bachelor’s and master’s degrees in economics from Tufts University.

 Ms. Chen is a project portfolio manager at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 She oversees day-to-day operations of program grants.

 Ms. Chen holds an MPH in epidemiology and pharmaceuticals management from Boston University School of Public Health, and a BS in anthropology from the University of California, Riverside.